Lily-L-Lane/CS3200_Project3_Lily/README.md

 ### bin
 - **www**: Implementation on local port
 - **CS3200_P3_JSON.json**: JSON database from MongoDB
 - **farms.js**: Implementation of caching, Redis, and MongoDB.
 Retrieves farms from MongoDB and stores them in the cache.
 Also runs the query that returns farms from specified climates.
+Essentially, the node implementation will be found here.

 ### routes
 - **index.js**: Retrieves data from `farms.js` and exports it to `app.js`